Star Trek: Day of Blood

 Star Trek: Day of Blood is a comic book crossover event released by the Star Trek imprint of IDW Publishing.
 In the story, the villain Kahless starts a coup in the Klingon empire and the captains Benjamin Sisko and Worf join forces to stop him.
-It involves the ongoing comics Star Trek and Star Trek: Defiant, and it is the first comic book crossover event of the Star Trek franchise.
+It involves the ongoing comics Star Trek and Star Trek: Defiant.

 Publication history

 Christopher Cantwell, writer of the series.

 Heather Antos, editor of the Star Trek imprint of IDW Publishing, was planning to relaunch the line and asked writers Jackson Lanzing and Collin Kelly what did they think a Star Trek comic should be about.
 After writing Star Trek: Year Five they were done with the original series, and so moved to the 1990s series.
 Still, the project would build upon plotlines introduced in that comic and Star Trek: Aliens — Klingons.
 They were soon talking about the beings with godlike powers, and that Star Trek has a recurring approach of revealing humanlike flaws underneath their power.
 Seeking a new angle, they sought to confront such beings with an adversary bent on warfare rather than diplomacy, and so settled with the Klingons in general and Kahless in particular.
 They thought that he could be a good foil for Captain Benjamin Sisko, and a good villain for the new Star Trek series.

 The cast of the series, with characters from several TV series serving in the same ship, also includes Shaxs from the recent animated series Star Trek: Lower Decks.
 Lanzing explained that the story would be very violent, and Shaxs was selected because his love for violence made him a good fit for the Star Trek comic after Worf's departure.
 Cantwell pointed out that, when writing the plot, they frequently joked "...and meanwhile, Shaxs is just having the best day of his life".
 Eventually, Antos authorized the creation of a tie-in comic, Day of Blood: Shaxs' Best Day, written by Ryan North, who had already written a Lower Decks comic miniseries.
 The story is set before the events of the animated series and emulates its visual style.

 The first preview of the story was released in the 2023 Free Comic Book Day comic.
 The cover shows a combadge covered in blood, similar to the smiley of Watchmen.

 The Star Trek comics had done several crossovers in the past with other franchises, such as Doctor Who, Green Lantern, and Planet of the Apes.
 IDW also published The Q Conflict, a crossover between the first four TV series.
-Day of Blood, however, is the first Star Trek crossover event between two ongoing comic books set in the same shared universe.
+Day of Blood is the first Star Trek crossover event between two ongoing comic books set in the same shared universe.